HopopOps/k8s-ldap-auth/README.md

 ### Cluster

 In the following example, I use the api version `client.authentication.k8s.io/v1beta1`.
-Feel free to put another better suited for your need if needed.
+Feel free to put another better suited for your need.

 The following authentication token webhook config file will have to exist on every control-plane.
 In the following configuration it's located at `/etc/kubernetes/webhook-auth-config.yml`:
 ```yml